petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 or even use LaTeX `\input` commands to allow each collaborator to work on their own file, e.g., if you've divided up the work by chapter or section.

+Using GitHub pull requests is outside the scope of this article.
+For many projects,
+it will make sense to have all collaborators simply commit to the main branch and continue to clean things up as you go.

 ## Commenting and project management